Lawsuits involving fatal injuries.

 - Evidence showing the circumstances of the event

-Why these cases can be especially complex
+Why these cases can be especially complex.

 Wrongful death lawsuits can involve emotionally difficult facts, multiple family interests, questions about who has standing to bring the claim, and disputes over fault or compensation.
 In some cases, there may also be related insurance issues, estate questions, or separate survival claims depending on state law.